IMS-Team6/IMS_SBacken/Wiki/Software Design Description.md

 ***

-`manageGetSessionWithID()` takes in sessionID as parameters, and calls data access layer to fetch the session with that given id.
+`manageGetSessionWithID()` takes in `sessionID` as parameter, and calls data access layer to fetch the session with that given id.
 ```js
   exports.manageGetSessionWithID = async function(sessionID, callback)
 ```